 Influenced by Indian, Persian, and Islamic architectural principals, the Taj Mahal mausoleum is made of white marble, the color of which seems to change according to the time of day, and the entire mausoleum complex spans nearly 17 hectares (42 acres or about 20 big football pitches).

 The construction of the Taj Mahal took 20 years and 20,000 workers to complete and the mausoleum houses not just the body of Mumtaz Mahal but also Shah Jahan himself.
-In this article, we look at some of the most interesting facts about the Taj Mahal in more detail.
+In this article, you can find interesting facts about the Taj Mahal to share with your kids or friends.

 1. The Taj Mahal was created by Emperor Shah Jahan for his favorite wife Mumtaz Mahal.